 They day following treatment can be quite difficult for most people.
 The day is spent recovering for the previous night both physically and emotionally.
 The visions can bring out a lot of strong emotions and leave a person with a lot to process.
 New Life Iboga believes ibogaine treatment is a highly individual experience and we give the participant time and support to process in their own way.
 We are always available to talk or listen but most people prefer to spend this day reflecting alone.

 In the days following treatment, New Life Iboga staff is available to help in any way they can.
-Some people recovery and return to normalcy fairly quickly after ibogaine treatment, but for some it can be a longer and more difficult process.
+Some people recover and return to normal fairly quickly after ibogaine treatment, but for some it can be a longer and more difficult process.
 Feelings of weakness and lethargy are common.
 It is during this time that we take patients to the beach or waterfall to promote relaxation and reflection in a serene environment.
-If other activities are desired, things like white water rafting or zip lining, can be accommodated.
 On the last night of your stay will us, we have a bonfire where we encourage the patient to talk about their ibogaine experience and what it meant to them.

 TYPES OF IBOGA/IBOGAINE

 Four different types of iboga/ibogaine are typically used by ibogaine treatment providers.
 These include iboga root bark, TA (total alkaloids), PTA (purified total alkaloids) and ibogaine HCL.
 Ibogaine HCL is a concentration of a single alkaloid derived from the root of the iboga shrub.
-Ibogaine HCL is used for detox as it has been found to be most effective in alliviating withdrawal syptoms as well as being a medically safer alternative to iboga root bark, TA and PTA.
+Ibogaine HCL is typically used for detox as it has been found to be most effective in alleviating withdrawal symptoms as well as being a medically safer alternative to iboga root bark, TA and PTA.

 Patient safety is our biggest priority at New Life Iboga.
 Ibogaine treatment can be tough on the body physically so we implement a rigorous medical screening process that requires certain medical tests including an EKG and certain blood work, which is determined by our medical director, prior to treatment.
-If approved for treatment, we also provide an additional EKG free of any additional costs the day of treatment just to ensure safety.
-We do constant monitoring of vital signs during the flood dose and have a medical doctor on site during treatment and the following day.
+We do constant monitoring of vital signs during the flood dose and have a medical doctor on site during treatment sessions.
 For more information please visit our page on Ibogaine Safety.